titocampos/Delphi_Doc_Similarity/README.md

 # Delphi_Doc_Similarity
 An example of a tool that compute similarity between documents using text mining technique, made using Delphi 10.2.
-The measeure used for this is a cosine distance method.
+The measure used for this is a cosine distance method.

 Enjoy it!